 - Be engaged in the scene the whole time- not just when you are saying a line.

 Occasionally students are allowed to submit a video audition.
-Permission for this exception is granted only after prior arrangement with the Show Coordinator and approval from the Executive Artistic Director.
+Permission for this exception is granted only after prior arrangement with the Show Coordinator in conjunction with the Program Director.
 Video submissions must be received by email by the designated cut-off audition time for the show the student is auditioning for.
 All required paperwork must also be attached to the email submission.
-The Judges will then watch the video during their deliberations and score the student in the same manner in which they did the other auditioners.
+The Artistic Team will then watch the video during their deliberations and score the student in the same manner in which they did the other auditioners.
 Some scenarios that may receive approval for this exception include:

 - Family trip planned well in advance of the audition date being published.